evkx/evkx.github.io/content/models/peugot/5008/e-5008_long_range/_index.md

 ## Performance

-The Peugot E-5008 Long Range has a maximum power of 170 KW (231 hp/228 bhp).
-The total torque is 345 nm (255 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 9.7 seconds.
-The top speed is 170 km/h.
+The Peugot E-5008 Long Range has a maximum power of 170 KW (231 hp/228 bhp) and a total torque of 345 nm (255 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 9.7 seconds and has a top speed of 170 km/h (105.7 mph).

 ## Battery, range, and charging